codelearn-org/android-tutorial-views/lift-app-challenge/_create_codelearn_project.html.md

 This challenge involves creating a basic car lift app for office-goers.
-We will be fetching the list of carpools and submitting new carpools using network calls.
+We will be fetching the list of lifts and submitting new lifts using network calls.
 In this level, we will create a new Android project, **CodelearnLiftApp** with the following attributes:
 * **Package name:** org.codelearn.liftapp
 * **Minimum SDK required:** 9 (Android 2.3)